Managing Diabetes Mellitus With Cell Therapy

 What Is Diabetes?

-If you have diabetes, whatever type, it implies you have too much sugar in your blood, although the causes could differ.
-Numerous causes and factors influenced by both genetic and environment contributes to the development of diabetes mellitus.
+If you have been diagnosed whit it, whatever type, it implies you have too much sugar in your blood, although the causes could differ.
+Numerous causes and factors influenced by both genetic and environment contributes to the development of Diabetes Mellitus.

 This condition occurs when the physical body could not generate sufficient insulin for its own use, either due to weakened insulin secretion, ineffective insulin action, or both and thus elevating the sugar level in the body to a serious proportion.